What is Differential GPS (DGPS)?

 - everything RF

 Differential Global Positioning Systems (DGPS) are GPS systems that use fixed reference locations on Earth to calculate positioning errors transmitted by the satellites in view.
-Since the location of these reference points in already know, they can easily calculate any positioning errors that are being transmitted by the GPS constellation.
-This error information is then transmitted out to GPS devices, which use this information to calculate their accurate position.
+Since these reference points are already known, they can easily calculate any positioning errors transmitted by the GPS constellation.
+This error information is then transmitted to GPS devices, which use this information to calculate their accurate position.

 TagsGNSS